In the studio:

-Dusk to Dawn, a series of cinematic, narrative images that take place between the two twilights.
-These are Cyanotype over Platinum Palladium prints.
+Most recently, I have been working on Dusk to Dawn, a series of cinematic, narrative images that take place between the two twilights.
+These are Gum bichromate over Platinum Palladium prints, which has quite the learning curve.
+Originally I'd been adding cyanotype over the PP, but I love how the cool tones from the gum transitions into the warm PPs.

 The theme for this showcase is very dear to me and I’m so pleased with the wonderful group of featured artists and book reviews.
 One photographer blends insights on mental health with a passion for visual storytelling, while another turns the lens toward our inland seas - examining the fragility and resilience of complex ecosystems.
 Several have found photography is a passport - exploring the many vistas that people around the world call home.
 Whether they journey to the world’s last truly wild places - or the wild spaces found outside their door, all these projects celebrate and honor our natural environments.